 The mine itself is located in the northwestern part of the town of Grafton, in Grafton County, New Hampshire.
 Here is found a remarkable ledge, [in 1886] called the “Pinnacle.”
 On the south side the ground rises by a gradual ascent to the summit; but on the north side it rises nearly perpendicular over one hundred and fifty feet.

 Drive to the top of Isinglass Mountain [in 1886 this was instead called “Glass Mountain“] over an access road off Route 4 and park on the summit plateau to see a lovely panoramic view, including Cardigan, Kearsarge and Ragged mountains.
 After a short walk past a museum of old mining equipment, you are in Pit A, a man-made canyon with walls of white quartz and feldspar.

+Other property owners were General Electric and later the makers of Bon Ami cleaners who used the feldspar deposits in their scouring powder.
 In 2005 a 200-year-old ore cart was discovered while doing maintenance on one of the mineral slag piles.
-The cart has been added to the museum’s history of the mine.
+The was added to the museum’s history of the mine.

 –History of Ruggles Mine–